timescale/docs.timescale.com-content/getting-started/scaling-out.md

 [`attach_data_node`][attach_data_node] and
 [`detach_data_node`][detach_data_node].

-For example, if you add a new data node, it will not automatically be added to existing distributed hypertables, so it is necssary to attach it explicitly.
+For example, if you add a new data node to the cluster, it will not automatically be added to existing distributed hypertables, so it is necssary to attach it explicitly.